 Considerations Before Buying Tablets for Children

 Price is also a major concern.
-Do you want a decent tablet that won't cause you emotional pain when it gets trashed?
-Or do you want something with more features that your children can 'grow into'?
-The tablet's form factor (size, shape) is important as well, since smaller tablets are easier to hold and manipulate for kids.
-A seven-inch form factor provides ease of use without sacrificing much display real estate (presumably your kids won't be running large spreadsheets on their tablets).
+Do you want a decent tablet that won’t cause you emotional pain when it gets trashed?
+Or do you want something with more features that your children can ‘grow into’?
+The tablet’s form factor (size, shape) is important as well, since smaller tablets are easier to hold and manipulate for tiny hands.

 By default, tablets are listed by release date (newest first), but can be sorted in different ways by clicking on the corresponding column headers.
 MSRP normally refers to the price on release but sometimes refers to the latest price we have in our database.
 The Reviews links take you to Amazon where you can check the current price.